 • Use sterile, individually packaged equipment such as tips, grips and tubes.
 The package should be opened in front of you.

-• Cover the tattoo machine and the cord with a plastic film that is discarded between clients.
+• Cover the tattoo machine and the cord with a single-use plastic film that is discarded between clients.

-• Use only unused pigments and trays.
-The artist should pour the ink from the bottle into disinfected ink caps right before starting your tattoo.
+• The artist should pour the ink from the bottle into disinfected ink caps right before starting your tattoo.
 If additional ink is required, a new ink cap must be used.
 Leftover inks and used caps must be discarded after each client.

 • Dispense all lotions and creams in a way that does not contaminate the remaining lotion or cream (no “double dipping”).